 Human Gamma Globulin transfusion is a treatment that is reserved for patients for whom more traditional methods of immune suppression have been ineffective.
 The gamma globulin portion of blood proteins includes circulating antibodies.
 These antibodies bind the reticuolo-endothelial cell receptors that would normally bind antibody coated red blood cells.
 This prevents the antibody coated red blood cells from being removed from the circulation.
 Human Gamma Globulin therapy seems to improve short term survival in a crisis but, unfortunately, availability of the product is limited and it is very expensive.

 When something as threatening as a major disease emerges, it is natural to ask why it occurred.
 Unfortunately, if the patient is a dog, there is a good chance that there will be no answer to this question.
 Depending on the study, 60-75% of IMHA cases do not have apparent causes.

 In some cases, though, there is an underlying problem: something that triggered the reaction.
 A drug can induce a reaction that stimulates the immune system and ultimately mimics some sort of red blood cell membrane protein.
 Not only will the immune system seek the drug but it will seek proteins that closely resemble the drug and innocent red blood cells will be consequently destroyed.

 Drugs are not the only such stimuli; cancers can stimulate exactly the same reaction (especially hemangiosarcoma).

-Red blood cell parasites create a similar situation except the immune system is aiming to destroy infected red blood cells.
+Red blood cell parasites create a similar situation, as mentioned, except the immune system is aiming to destroy infected red blood cells.
 The problem is that it gets over-stimulated and begins attacking the normal cells as well.

 Breeds predisposed to the development of IMHA include: cocker spaniels, poodles, Old English Sheepdogs, and Irish setters.